JonTDean/JonathanTomDeanDotCom/Kanban/To Do.md

 - [ ] I need to fill in the color profile and font profile.
 - [ ] Find ALT Color profiles
+- [ ] Create a theme engine with tailwind that follows the theme schema.

 ## Tech Stack